-Throughout the Old Testament there runs the double thought of our inheritance in God, and God's in us.
-And, as we shall see, this two-fold aspect of one deep conception interpenetrates the heart of the apostle's teaching in this Epistle (Psa. xvi.
+HROUGHOUT the Old Testament there runs the double thought of our inheritance in God, and God's in us.
+And, as we shall see, this two-fold aspect of one deep conception interpenetrates the heart of the apostle's teaching in trates the heart of the apostle's teaching in this Epistle (Psa. xvi.
 5, 6; Deut. xxxii.
 9).

-Inheritance and Inherited.-In the opening paragraph of this epistle the apostle works up to this as his climax, that the Holy Spirit is given to us as the earnest of our inheritance.
+Inheritance and Inherited.-In the opening paragraph of this epistle the apostle works up to this as his apostile works up to this as his climax, that the Holy Spirit is given to us as the earnest of our inheritance.
 And, obviously, inasmuch as God is the earnest, nothing less than God can be the inheritance.
 In the same verse the apostle describes the saints as God's possession, which is not yet fully acquired by Him, though fully purchased; but which is awaiting its full occupation in that day of glory, when not a fragment of the purchase of Calvary shall be left in the power of the grave, but body, soul, and spirit shall be raised in the likeness of the glorified Saviour.

-In the first clause of this verse, he therefore

-speaks of that inheritance which is ours as heirs of God, and joint-heirs with Christ.
+In the first clause of this verse, he therefore speaks of that inheritance which is ours as heirs of God, and joint-heirs with Christ.
 In the second, he speaks of ourselves as that inheritance upon which the Son of God so set his heart, as to be willing to obtain it by the sacrifice of the glory that he had with the Father before the worlds were made.
-We are therefore in turn inheritors and an inheritance.
+We are therefore in turn inheritance.

-The Saints' inheritance in God.-When an emi-Eph. i.
-14; grant first receives the title-deeds of the broad lands made over to him in the far West, he has no conception, as he descends the steps of the Government office and passes into the crowd, of all that has been conveyed to him in the schedule of parchment.
+The Saints' inheritance in God.-When an Eph.
+1. 14; emigrant first receives the titledeeds of the broad lands made over to him in the far West, he has no conception, as he descends the steps of the Government office and passes into the crowd, of all that has been conveyed to him in the schedule of parchment.
 And, though acres vast enough to make an English county are in his possession, rich and loamy soil, or stored with mines of ore, yet he is not sensibly the richer.
 For long days he travels towards his inheritance and presently pitches his flimsy shanty upon its borders.
 But even though he has reached it, several years must pass before he can understand its value, or compel it to minister, with all its products, to his need.